nashadalam/console/README.md

 Before we begin, you will want to familiarize yourself with the software this component uses.
 It heavily relies on a few Symfony components to do most of its work.
-For convenience, documentation to each of these components are available below.
+For convenience, links to the documentation for each of these components are available below.

-- [Symfony Console][]
+- [Symfony Console][] - You will be most interested in documentation on how to create your own commands and helpers, especially the sections about accepting input and rendering output.
 - [Symfony DependencyInjection][] - You will be most interested in documentation about how to create definitions using either closures or configuration files.
   All other work is handled by the Box Console component, so you can skip those